tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 **Adding the path to `urls.py` to access the created view:**

-To pull up the specific view when the user paths to the database operation, we specify the view in the url path.
+To pull up the specific view when the user paths to the database operation, we specify the view in the URL path.

 ```python
 path('portfolio/<int:portfolio_id>/update_project/<int:project_id>', views.updateProject, name='update-project'),